Menu

 By Stuart Butler

-The main thing I've learned: there's so much more to Kenya than the mainstream safari industry of luxury camps and the famed “big five” (so named because they were the prize targets of colonial–era hunters).
+Overrated: The main thing I've learned over the decades: there's so much more to safari in Kenya than the mainstream of luxury lodges and the famed “big five” of colonial-era hunters.
+Basic is better, small is beautiful, and remember to go slow.

 The best safaris in Kenya